Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: The Spectrum of the DA Chain

-\begin{proposition} If $(\lambda,g)$ is an eigen-solution for $K$, then $(\lambda,(Qg))$ is an eigen-solution for $\hat{K}$.
+\begin{proposition} If $(\lambda,g)$ is an eigen-solution for~$K$, then $(\lambda,(Qg))$ is an eigen-solution for $\hat{K}$.
 Conversely, if $(\lambda,h)$ is an eigen-solution for $\hat{K}$, then $(\lambda,(Q^*h))$ is an eigen-solution for $K$. \end{proposition}

-\begin{remark} \citet{diac:khar:salo:2008} describe several examples where the eigen-solutions of $K$ and $\hat{K}$ can be calculated explicitly.
-These authors studied the case where $f_{X|Y}(x|y)$ is a univariate exponential family (with $y$ playing the role of the parameter), and $f_Y(y)$ is the conjugate prior. \end{remark}
+\begin{remark} Diaconis, Khare and Saloff-Coste (\citeyear{diackharsalo2008}) describe several examples where the eigen-solutions of $K$ and $\hat{K}$ can be calculated explicitly.~The\-se authors studied the case where $f_{X|Y}(x|y)$ is an~uni\-variate exponential family (with $y$ playing the~role of the parameter), and $f_Y(y)$ is the conjugate~prior. \end{remark}

-The next result, which is easily established using minor extensions of results in \pcite{reth:1993} Chapter VII, shows that compactness is a solidarity property for $K$ and $\hat{K}$.
+The next result, which is easily established using minor extensions of results in Retherford's (\citeyear{reth1993}) Chapter VII, shows that compactness is a solidarity property for $K$ and $\hat{K}$.

 \begin{proposition} $K$ is compact if and only if $\hat{K}$ is compact. \end{proposition}

 Here is the main result of this section, which relates the spectrum of the DA chain to the spectrum of the conjugate chain.